The museum compared to other institutions

 Is a native museum app still up to date today?
 What about the usage figures?
 How many resources does such a project require - and what are the alternatives?

-Whether AR, audio guide or scavenger hunt: many museums developed their own solutions for their museum and were really caught up in the app hype.
-Even smaller museums developed supposedly tailor-made solutions or took up offers from third-party providers.
+Whether it’s AR, audio guides, or scavenger hunts: Many museums developed their own solutions for their institutions and were caught up in the app craze.
+Even smaller museums developed supposedly customized solutions or opted for third-party offerings.
 But how often is such an app downloaded?
 And how often is it used?

-In the majority of cases, a dedicated app is only of interest to museum visitors for a short time.
-And even during a museum visit, the potential of museum apps is hardly ever exploited: A study back in 2017 came to the following conclusion: 93% of female museum visitors brought a smartphone with them, but less than 2% had a museum app installed.
-So not just the app for the current museum visit, but any museum app.
+In the majority of cases, a museum’s own app is only of short-term interest to visitors.
+And even during a museum visit, the potential of museum apps is rarely tapped: A study concluded as early as 2017 that while 93% of museum visitors brought a smartphone with them, fewer than 2% had a museum app installed.
+That is, not just the app for the museum they were currently visiting, but any museum app at all.

-When we consider that the average app loses 77% of its users within 3 days of download, things look bleak.
-Several other studies show that native apps are not a good investment.
-Trade magazines such as TechCrunch have been discussing the so-called post-app world since 2016.
-And numerous blogs have written about why museum guides deliver such a poor user experience.
-In 2024, we can assume that even fewer visitors will want to download apps.
+When we consider that the average app loses 77% of its users within 3 days of download, the outlook is bleak.
+Several other studies show that proprietary native apps are not a good investment.
+As early as 2016, industry magazines like TechCrunch were discussing the so-called “post-app world.”
+And numerous blogs wrote about why museum guides deliver such a poor user experience.
+By 2025, we can assume that even fewer visitors will want to download apps.

 In the last 10 years, a dedicated app was often the prestige project of museums that had their finger on the digital pulse.